ptrwck/HfBK_Workshops/A-Frame_Workshop.md

 <a-entity gltf-model="url(/path/to/tree.gltf)"></a-entity>
 ```

 Loading with Asset Management is recommended, when using multiple or large files.
+Check out this on details: https://aframe.io/docs/1.4.0/core/asset-management-system.html

 ```html
 <a-assets>